bunker-tech/take-home-exercises/frontend/reactive-data-grid/instructions.md

 ```

 # Overview
 John Doe wants to start understanding his spending habits better.
-He wants you to create a datagrid that will allow him to better explore his finances and gain insights on where he could possibly cut down his spending.
-John Doe has 10,000 transactions he wants to look through.
+He wants you to create a table that will allow him to better understand his finances and gain insights on where he could possibly cut down his spending.
+John Doe has a dataset of 10,000 transactions he wants to look through.

-* How you want to structure this datagrid and what insights you want to share is solely up to you (don't go too crazy), an example:
-  * Aggregating transactions by counterparty, when users clicks on a counterparty, show all transactions made by selected counterparty, sorted by transaction size
+Things the interface need to achieve:
+* Datagrid showing the full list of transactions and all their fields
+  * It should be able to hold thousands of rows while maintaining a smooth and relatively lag-free experience
+* Ability to sort by amount and date
+* Search bar that dynamically displays a filtered list of transactions that changes depending on what the user types in it in real-time

+Stretch Goals:
+* Another table that aggregates the transactions by counterparty
+  * Clicking on a counterparty on this table should populate the transaction table with only the transactions by the given counterparty
+* Line graph that shows spending trends over time

-The main focus will be on whether you are able to meet the exercise requirements and how well you structure your code/react components.
+The main focus will be on whether you are able to meet the exercise requirements and how well you structure your code and React components.

+Wherever the requirements are ambiguous to you, feel free to clarify with us.
+Or exercise your discretion, but be ready to rationalise your design decisions ;)

-Aesthetics of the datagrid is not a priority, but you can flex your design skills if you want :)
+Aesthetics of the datagrid is not a priority here, but you're free to flex your design skills if you want :)

-## Definition of Done
-* Reactive data grid that will allow John to explore and gain insights about said transactions
-* Data grid must be able to contain thousands of rows, while still having a smooth and lag-free experience

 # Submitting your exercise
 See [instructions for submitting your work](https://github.com/bunker-tech/take-home-exercises/blob/master/README.md#general-instructions)